tifa365/ars-explorer/README.md

 ## License

-Licensed under Creative Commons Zero (CC0), though I'd be happy to hear how you're using it.
+Licensed under Creative Commons Zero (CC0), excluding all administrative boundaries by GeoBasis-DE/BKG 2023 (see Data Sources).
+I'd be happy to hear how you're using it, though.

 ## Attribution